 More information about REAL ID can be found on the Minnesota Department of Public Safety's website.

-Please note that a valid U.S. passport, military ID or enhanced ID will continue to be accepted for air travel after the Oct.
-1 deadline, regardless of whether an individual has a REAL ID.
+Note: a valid U.S. passport, military ID or enhanced ID will continue to be accepted for air travel after the deadline, regardless of whether an individual has a REAL ID.

 Terminal 1 has TSA-operated security checkpoints in the following locations.

 - The North and South checkpoints are located on the Ticketing level and can be used by all passengers.

 - The Skyway Security Checkpoint on the Concourse C/G connector bridge is temporarily closed along with the associated KCM entrance.
 The automated exit is open at that location; 24 hours a day, seven days a week.